Terminal illness: Supporting a terminally ill loved one

-As long as denial isn't causing your loved one significant harm — such as causing him or her to seek out painful treatments of no therapeutic value — then denial isn't necessarily bad.
+Denial can allow a person to let reality in bit by bit and continue living while contemplating death.
+As long as denial isn't causing significant harm — such as by causing the person to seek out painful treatments of no therapeutic value — then it isn't necessarily bad.

-To provide emotional and spiritual support to your loved one, invite him or her to talk about his or her fears.
-Sometimes, however, it's easier for a dying person to share what he or she fears and explore it with someone other than a family member, such as a spiritual counselor.
+To provide emotional and spiritual support, invite your loved one to talk about their fears.
+Sometimes, however, it's easier for a dying person to share fears with a spiritual counselor.

 When is denial harmful?

-Clergy may also be of great help if religion is important to the patient.
+Clergy may also be able to help if religion is important to the person.